Stencyl/stencylpedia/chapter-11/ads.md

 ## FAQ

 #### What version of the AdMob SDK is used?
-As of late 2016, we're using v7.11.0 of GoogleAdmob iOS SDK.
+As of December 2018, we're using v7.36.0 of the AdMob iOS SDK.

 ## Tips